Inpatient Rehab Services

 Spinal Cord Injury Therapy

-Whether you have sustained a spinal cord injury from a traumatic cause such as an accident or sports-related injury or a non-traumatic cause such as arthritis, inflammation or cancer, Susquehanna Health inpatient rehabilitation services offers advanced care to help you achieve independence again.
+Whether you have sustained a spinal cord injury from a traumatic cause such as an accident or sports-related injury or a non-traumatic cause such as arthritis, inflammation or cancer, UPMC inpatient rehabilitation services offers advanced care to help you achieve independence again.

 Brain Injury Therapy